 If you are using OnDemand, you can simply work with Jupyter and the selection of the Julia kernel to use interactive notebooks to work on an Owens or Pitzer compute node!

 Navigate to ondemand.osc.edu and select a Jupyter notebook:

-Since version 1.0, OSC user must manage own IJulia kernels in Jupyter Notebook or JupyterLab.
-The following is an example of adding the latest version of IJulia package and creating a kernel on Owens:
+Since version 1.0, OSC users must manage their own IJulia kernels in Jupyter.
+The following is an example of adding the latest version of IJulia and creating the corresponding version of the Julia kernel:

-In Juptyer Notebook or JupyterLab, you can find the item Owens Julia 1.0.5 in the kernel list:
+In Juptyer Notebook, you can find the item Julia 1.0.5 in the kernel list: